094459/newsletter-oss-projects/README.md

 **llrt**

 [llrt](https://github.com/awslabs/llrt) - Low Latency Runtime (LLRT) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
 LLRT offers up to over 10x faster startup and up to 2x overall lower cost compared to other JavaScript runtimes running on AWS Lambda.
 It's is built in Rust, utilising QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup. (#188)

+**migration-accelerator-graviton**

+[migration-accelerator-graviton](https://aws-oss.beachgeek.co.uk/4n7) is a super handy tool for those of you looking to move your workloads to AWS Graviton based instances.
+It will automatically analyse SBOM files and dependency manifests for Java, Node.js, Python, .NET, and Ruby applications to determine AWS Graviton (ARM64) compatibility and accelerate your migration to Graviton instances. (#217)

+**ml-container-creator**

+[ml-container-creator](https://aws-oss.beachgeek.co.uk/4n6) is a new project that helps reduce the complexity of creating your own container images that you can deploy on Amazon SageMaker using the Bring Your Own Container (BYOC) approach.
+This gives you full control over your model's runtime environment while leveraging SageMaker's managed infrastructure for hosting and scaling.
+Every generated project includes: SageMaker-compatible container with health checks and invocation endpoints, local testing suite to validate before deployment, sample model and training code to illustrate the deployment, AWS deployment scripts for ECR and SageMaker, and multi-framework support (sklearn, XGBoost, TensorFlow, vLLM, SGLang).
+The documentation is top class, so if this sounds interesting, go check out the [Getting Started Guide](https://awslabs.github.io/ml-container-creator/getting-started/). (#217)

 **runbox-cloud**